-20. There is no provision to pay more than the maximum allowances set out in the Regulations.
-Therefore, a student cannot use unspent DSAs from a previous academic year or anticipate grant entitlement for a future academic year to pay costs in the current academic year.
-Only the general allowance can be used to supplement expenditure on specialist equipment and non-medical helpers, should the student's needs exceed the maximum allowances under the Regulations.
-The specialist equipment allowance, non-medical helper allowance and the travel allowance should be used for the sole purpose as named and should not be used to supplement other DSAs.
+There is no provision to pay more than the maximum allowance set out in the Regulations.
+Therefore, a student cannot use unspent DSA from a previous academic year or anticipate grant entitlement for a future academic year to pay costs in the current academic year.

-NON-MEDICAL HELPER ALLOWANCE
+NON-MEDICAL HELPER CATEGORY OF ALLOWANCE

-21. The non-medical helper allowance may be used to pay for additional support required because of a disability.
+- 21. The portion of allowance used towards a non-medical helper may be used to pay for additional support required because of a disability.
 Non-medical helpers can include sighted guides, British Sign Language interpreters, note-takers and any non-medical helpers necessary if the student is to benefit fully from the course.
 See Annex 4 for further details of the support DSA is available for.
 The needs assessment should consider reasonable adjustments made by the HEP before recommending support to avoid duplication of support.
 Where the student must make regular or frequent payments for a non-medical helper, SFW may consider arranging for some of the student's grant payments to be made in corresponding instalments.
-If grant payments are made in instalments, SFW will inform the student, or the provider, how such transactions should be recorded and verified for audit purposes.

-- 22. The provision for the non-medical helper allowance does not remove the duty of local social services to provide assistance towards personal care costs that would have been incurred irrespective of a student's attendance on a course.
+If grant payments are made in instalments, SFW will inform the student, or the provider, how such transactions should be recorded and verified for audit purposes. - 22.The provision for the non-medical helper category of the overall allowance does not remove the duty of local social services to provide assistance towards personal care costs that would have been incurred irrespective of a student's attendance on a course.
 However, in some circumstances a personal carer may also provide course-related help for a student.
-In such cases SFW might agree to apportion the cost to pay for the course-related help provided by the carer. - 23.
-In the view of the Welsh Ministers, only a relatively small number of disabled students are likely to need the full amount of allowance available in any given year.
+In such cases, SFW might agree to apportion the cost to pay for the course-related help provided by the carer. - 23.
+It is likely that only a relatively small number of disabled students will need the full amount of allowance available in any given year.
 For example, some deaf students whose first language is British Sign Language (rather than Sign Supported English) may incur higher costs because they make greater use of sign language interpreters and note-takers. - 24.
-While it is not a requirement for Welsh students that their NMH support is secured from a known supplier, it is understood that needs assessors were able to utilise the NMH search function available from DSA-QAG (who have since closed).
-The search tool for NMH providers previously available on the DSA-QAG website will no longer be available following the closure of DSA-QAG.
-If required, needs assessors can refer to the current list of suppliers for DSA-funded NMH which has been published by the SLC on the SFW practitioner page:
+It is not a requirement for Welsh students that their NMH support is secured from a known supplier.
+However, if required, needs assessors can refer to the current list of suppliers for DSA-funded NMH which has been published by the SLC on the SFW practitioner page: